 What Are the Legal Requirements for Michigan Registered Agents?

-- MI registered agents have to be a resident or companies that provide registered agent services.
+- Have to be a resident or companies that provide registered agent services.

 - Have a registered office address that is a physical address located within the State of Michigan.